jaybeeuu/react-suspense/post.md

 As you can see, that really is all you need to do to get the component to suspend.
 There is that nuance I mentioned though.
 Initially I had implemented this in what appeared to be a similar fashion to the approach taken by the React doc's example and fetched/asked MobileNet for the classifications inline in the component.

 But that looped.
-The component suspended, then rerendered, then suspended again, over and over, and MobileNet was being asked for classifications over and over again too.
+The component suspended, then re-rendered, then suspended again, over and over, and MobileNet was being asked for classifications over and over again too.
 That threw _me_ for a loop until I spotted this
 [caveat](https://React.dev/reference/React/Suspense#caveats)
 in the React docs:

 > React does not preserve any state for renders that got suspended before they were able to mount for the first time.
 When the component has loaded, React will retry rendering the suspended tree from scratch.

-Ahh... so every time my promise resolved, React rerendered `ImageClassifications` _from_ scratch, defeating my memoisation of the promise, and asks MobileNet again, creating a new Promise instance, which then was put into pending...
+Ahh... so every time my promise resolved, React re-rendered `ImageClassifications` _from_ scratch, defeating my memoisation of the promise, and asks MobileNet again, creating a new Promise instance, which then was put into pending...

 Looking back at the example in the docs they cheat (well - it's an example) a bit.
 The promises `fetchData` makes are cached for the lifetime of the app in a module level `Map` you can see it here in
 [data.js](https://codesandbox.io/s/ymcj43?file=/data.js:170-193).